Cloud-Pioneer/AWS-Cost-Monitoring/README.md

-# AWS-Cost-Monitoring
-Automated Cost-optimization using AWS Lambda and EventBridge.
-# AWS Cloud Cost Monitoring, Optimization & Automation

 # Project Overview

+Cloud bills can grow quickly without teams noticing.
+Developers often forget to shut down test servers, unused storage continues to accumulate, and idle databases keep running in the background.
+Even when these resources are not being used, they still generate charges.

+Many companies only discover this waste when the monthly cloud bill becomes unexpectedly high.

 This project demonstrates a three-phase cloud cost management solution built on AWS.
+The goal is to help organizations see where money is being spent, detect unnecessary costs, and automatically reduce waste.

-The goal was to:
+The system was designed to:

-- Monitor cloud spending in real time
+- Monitor cloud spending in near real time
-- Identify waste and idle resources
+- Identify idle or unused resources that still generate charges
-- Automate cost optimization safely

-The project follows real-world cloud engineering best practices and uses automation instead of manual intervention.

-Core AWS services used:
-- AWS Lambda
-- Amazon CloudWatch
-- Amazon EventBridge
-- Amazon EC2
-- Amazon SNS
-- Amazon S3
-- AWS IAM
+- Safely automate cost-

 # Phase 1: Cost Tracking & Alerts